ray-project/ray/doc/source/ray-core/placement-group.rst

 .. important:: Each bundle must be able to fit on a single node on the Ray cluster.

-Placement groups are atomically created - meaning that if there exists a bundle that cannot fit in any of the current nodes, then the entire placement group will not be ready.
+Placement groups are atomically created.
+If a bundle cannot fit in any of the current nodes, then the entire placement group is not ready.

 .. tabbed:: Python